hyperledger/indy-hipe/text/maintainer-procedures/README.md

 - Safety: Does the code avoid new dependencies or IP encumbrances?

 Reviewers:
 1. Use GitHub review to give feedback.
 Don’t be afraid to ask for enhancements.
+If you can’t accept pull request without a change, use “Please change…”.
 2. If the review is favorable, assign Jira ticket to maintainer with a note to merge.
 3. Ping maintainer and submitter on chat with the status update.
 4. When in doubt, escalate (e.g., to maintainers) on chat or in community calls.
 Maintainers can convene conversations with guides as needed.
+Reviewers should not hold up a commit looking for perfection (remember, refactoring is a lifestyle).
+However, don’t approve code that isn’t ready for master/stable branch.
 ### Ownership
 - Maintainers are expected to be well informed, unselfish, accessible, and good (proactive) communicators.
 - Multiple maintainers are desirable for timezone convenience.